 Enmeshment refers to the lack of self-other differentiation.
-An enmeshed family, sometimes referred to as chaotic family, is characterized by a lack of a clear family boundary between the parent and the child3.
+An enmeshed family sometimes referred to as a chaotic family, is characterized by a lack of a clear family boundary between the parent and the child3.
 The relational boundaries between them are fused and blurred.
 There is usually no tolerance for individuality or separateness in individual family members4.
 In extreme cases, this is akin to emotional incest.
-This family process is usually passed from previous generations to the next generation.
+An enmeshed family system is usually passed from previous generations to the next generation.

 Cohesion and closeness in an enmeshed family

 Family cohesion refers to the degree of family closeness and caring among family members.
 A close-knit family has strong family bonds that include emotional closeness and support.
 A close family is associated with higher life satisfaction and lower depressive symptoms.

 On the other hand, an enmeshed parenting style creates a dysfunctional relationship pattern that inhibits psychological differences in individual members.
 Despite the nonexistent boundaries (enmeshed boundaries), enmeshed families have a low level of cohesion and only moderate levels of warmth in the familial relationship.
 The level of closeness is often constraining and hinders individual autonomy.

 In addition, enmeshed parents show high levels of hostility and negative emotions.
 Enmeshed parents are intrusive and competitive5.
 Their psychological control over the child often leads to codependent unhealthy relationships6.

 Enmeshment in the family can also mean rigid boundaries to the outside world.
 Enmeshed children are constrained to sustain their own needs and find gratification only within the family.
 When they deviate from the expectation, they develop strong feelings of guilt and a fear of abandonment.

 Thus, the enmeshed family systems comprise both weakly defined boundaries in the entire family and a highly rigid boundary between families and the outside world.

 Causes of enmeshment